5 Essential Oils for Post Traumatic Growth

 1. Grounding

-Grounding, or mentally and physically connecting to the healing energy of nature and the Earth, can help supports your clarity and perspective so you can better recognize and move through challenging emotional and thought patterns.
+Grounding, or mentally and physically connecting with the healing energy of nature and the Earth, can help support your clarity and perspective, allowing you to better recognize and navigate challenging emotional and thought patterns.

-When we physically ground and connect to Earth, it reduces inflammation, promotes restful sleep, helps optimize organ function and improves detoxification, by allowing toxins to flow out of us and into the Earth On the emotional level, grounding allows our thoughts and emotions to move through us more easily.
+When we physically ground and connect to the Earth, it reduces inflammation, promotes restful sleep, helps optimize organ function, and improves detoxification by allowing toxins to flow out of our bodies and into the Earth.
+On the emotional level, grounding allows our thoughts and emotions to move through us more easily.
 On a spiritual level, grounding enhances our connection to our intuition and spiritual guidance.
 Read More about Grounding HERE.

-To ground, I imagine a tail extending down from my spine and connecting the core of the Earth.
-Once I feel connected, I then imagine a big garbage shoot opening up and intentionally instruct mental and physical toxins to drain from me into the Earth.
-My colleague, Amy Stark, takes it a step further, visualizing a shower of rose petals washing over you and pulling anything that does not serve into the Earth.
+To ground, I imagine a tail extending down from my spine and connecting to the core of the Earth.
+Once I feel connected, I then imagine a big garbage shoot opening up and intentionally instructing mental and physical toxins to drain from me into the Earth.
+My colleague, Amy Stark, takes it a step further, visualizing a shower of rose petals washing over me and pulling anything that does not serve me into the Earth.

-Essential oils, especially those derived from grounded plants like trees which are intrinsically grounded through their root structure into the Earth, help you pull your energy centers down into the Earth.
-Plants that grow under earth entrain with earth’s energies, matching the frequency of the Earth and therefore supporting our ability to connect to the Earth and ground.
+Essential oils, especially those derived from grounded plants like trees, which are intrinsically grounded through their root structure into the Earth, help you pull your energy centers down into the Earth.
+Plants that grow under the earth entrain with the Earth’s energies, matching the frequency of the Earth and therefore supporting our ability to connect to the Earth and ground.
 Blends like Attention™ and Parasympathetic™ can help with grounding.
 You can also stand barefoot on grass, beach, or a favorite rock while you ground or practice grounding in an Epsom salt bath.
 Read More about Healing Baths HERE.

-I have come to think of grounding as basic daily hygiene, akin to brushing your teeth or washing your face.
-It allows me to let go of anything that is not serving me to clear the mental and physical space necessary to receive support that is helpful.
+I have come to think of grounding as a basic daily hygiene practice, akin to brushing your teeth or washing your face.
+It allows me to let go of anything that is not serving me, clearing the mental and physical space necessary to receive helpful support.

 2. Detoxification